steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 Maybe you subscribe to different moderation decisions in different applications.
 It is 100% up to you.

-This model is significantly different from other federated systems, becuase you don't really have an "account" on an "instance," like in Mastodon.
+This model is significantly different from other federated systems, because you don't really have an "account" on an "instance," like in Mastodon.
 So a lot of people ask questions like "what happens when my instance gets defederated" which don't exactly make sense as stated.
 You can achieve the same goal, by